yihui/yihui.org/content/knitr/options.md

 -   `warning`: (`TRUE`; logical) Whether to preserve warnings (produced by `warning()`) in the output.
 If `FALSE`, all warnings will be printed in the console instead of the output document.
 It can also take numeric values as indices to select a subset of warnings to include in the output.
+Note that these values reference the indices of the warnings themselves (e.g., `3` means "the third warning thrown from this chunk") and not the indices of which expressions are allowed to emit warnings.

 -   `error`: (`TRUE`; logical) Whether to preserve errors (from `stop()`).
 By default, the code evaluation will not stop even in case of errors!
 If we